RuslanKarabalin/sde-thoughts/content/posts/from-zero-to-completed-task.md

 ## Rough Plan

-- Explain how 'Business Task' goes from business formulation to written and deployed code and smth
+- Explain how "Business Task" goes from business formulation to written and deployed code and smth
+- Systems Development Life Cycle
-- Four stages: Analysis, Development,
+- Five stages: Analysis, Development, Testing, Deploy and Observation
-    Testing and Deploy
-- Role of SDE in meetings like
-    'Grooming', '3Amigo' and etc
-- Acceptance criteria
-- Test-cases
-- SDE Check list
+- Analysis
     - What are we doing?
     - Why are we doing this?
     - What results do we expect?
+    - Role of SDE in meetings like "Grooming", "3Amigo" and etc
+    - Acceptance criteria
+    - Test-cases
     - Task decomposition
+    - SDE Check list
+- Development
     - MR/PR per task
     - How to exactly write code?
+        - First think, second write, third think
+        - "Let's sleep on it"
+        - Ask 5 questions "why?"
+        - Find 3 arguments against
         - Tests (Martin Fowler Testing View)
         - HTTP-Clients
         - Message Queues
         - Event Streaming
         - Other integrations
         - Logs
         - Observability
         - Telemetry
     - Code Review
+- Testing
     - SDE, QA and Auto tests
+- Deploy
     - Huge MR to PROD :]
-- 'What the next step of operation'
+- "What the next step of operation"
     - Reflection
     - Post Task Note